Skip to content

 duplex: true

-}'# | .append echo.spawn
+}'# | .append xs.service.echo.create

 # Send input to the websocket: note the "\n", wss://echo.websocket.org won't

-# reply until it sees a complete line
+# reply until it sees a complete line.

 "hello\n" | .append echo.send